Code-Institute-Submissions/milestone-project-two-12/README.md

         - The link to the Government website opened in a new tab as expected

-4) Did you know section buttons (laptop and tablet screen sizes)
+4) Did you know section buttons
     - Hide/Show contents
         - When I go to the "Did you know" section, I clicked on the "Hide/Show Contents" button
         - All divs in the foreground are hidden to show the background image as expected